foxharp/irmetermon/README.md

 ============

-*This project uses an AVR microcontroller and a phototransistor to implement a circuit that allows reading power usage from some common household electric meters.*
+*This project uses an AVR microcontroller and a phototransistor to implement a circuit that allows monitoring power usage from some common residental household electricity meters.*

 Many modern electric meters deployed in the US now have wireless connectivity to enable the electric utility to read them from a